joyent/conch-api/docs/modules/Conch::Controller::Build.md

 ## list\_users

 Get a list of user members of the current build.
+(Does not include users who can access the build via an organization.)

 Requires the 'admin' role on the build.

 Response uses the BuildUsers json schema.